 5: Pollution Prevention and Good Housekeeping 5.1 District Owned Facilities 5.2 Employee Education 5.3 Spill Prevention Plans 5.4 Contractor Oversight 5.5 Municipal Operations and Maintenance 5.6 Pet Waste Management Yes, these BMPs assist in the discharge of pollutants both directly and indirectly.
-The District currently has a fulltime building maintenance employee on staff.
-This employee ensures that District facilities are kept in pristine condition.
+The District currently has two full-time building maintenance employees on staff.
+These employees ensure that District facilities are kept in pristine condition.
 Ponds are maintained on a regular basis with wet ponds and dry ponds inspected every two weeks, and storm inlets, storm outfalls, and autofill lines are cleaned as needed.
 Vehicles are inspected on a regular basis.
 Written logs are kept on each vehicle and piece of equipment.
-The District has policy of retiring a vehicle when it reached seven years of age or has 120,000 miles recorded.
+The District has a policy of retiring a vehicle when it reaches seven years of age or has reached 120,000 miles.
 Landscaping is performed by the Parks Department and outside contractors.
 Environmentally safe steps are used.
 Contractors fertilize flower beds and trees twice a year.
+Pesticides that were used by District staff and contractors were organic.
 The Parks Department maintains pet waste sites throughout the District's parklands.
 These sites are checked on a weekly basis.
-The ones that see more use are checked more frequently. --- --- ---
+The ones that see more use are checked more frequently. -- -- --